Our YouTube and Vimeo channels contain brief lectures about our work and demonstrations of various encoding and decoding results.

 James Gao and Alex Huth have developed a new head stabilization device that can dramatically decrease head motion during MRI, and so increase the quality of fMRI data.
 The system may also have important medical applications.
 James and Alex are now gearing up to manufacture this device through a new company called Caseforge.
 Stay tuned to the Caseforge page for further developments.

 We have several open source software projects that can be downloaded from github.
-Be sure to check out pycortex and pyrcca!
+Be sure to check out pycortex and cottoncandy!

 We make our data freely available after the primary research papers have been published.
 You can find our data at the Collaborative Research in Computational Neuroscience (CRCNS) data sharing web site.

 Neurotree aims to be the definitive academic family tree for all of neuroscience.
-The site was developed by Stephen David (now an Assistant Professor at Oregon Health Sciences University) and Ben Hayden (now an Assistant Professor at the University of Rochester) when they were graduate students in the Gallant lab.
+The site was developed by Stephen David (now a Professor at Oregon Health Sciences University) and Ben Hayden (now a Professor at the University of Minnesota) when they were graduate students in the Gallant lab.
 The site is now maintained and hosted by Professors David and Hayden.